neverRare/kiwen-suwi/README.md

 ## Font

 A very legible font, thanks to its simplicity.
-Intended for figurine notation.
+Optimized for figurine notation.

 ![pawn to e4, pawn to e5, knight to f3, knight to c6, bishop to c4, bishop to c5](./version/1.200/preview-font.png)